Hey Jude (film): Production

 Once while Shyamaprasad was visiting a café named after the Beatles, the title character from one of his favourite Beatles songs "Hey Jude" entered his mind.
 He then decided to "make a film about a character called Jude" and name the film after the song.
 The film marks Trisha's debut in Malayalam cinema.
 Principal photography began in July 2017 at Goa, and ended in January 2018.

 Music

-The film features songs composed by four different composers, all of whom have individually worked on Shyamaprasad's previous films; Rahul Raj who composed for Ritu, Ouseppachan who composed for Ore Kadal, M. Jayachandran who composed for Akale and Gopi Sundar who worked in Ivide.
+The film features songs composed by five different composers, all of whom have individually worked on Shyamaprasad's previous films; Rahul Raj who composed for Ritu, Ouseppachan who composed for Ore Kadal, M. Jayachandran who composed for Akale and Gopi Sundar who worked in Ivide.
 Ouseppachan also composed the score.